-The initial position of the 16 pedestrians and the locations of the 4 fixed c-tags and 3 gateway c-tags, the building topology, and pedestrian movement were all described by converting the real- world experiment instructions to the QOMET XML-based scenario description.
+The initial position of the 16 virtual pedestrians, the locations of the 4 fixed c-tags and 3 gateway c-tags, the building topology, and virtual pedestrian movement were all described by converting the real-world experiment instructions to the QOMET XML-based scenario description.
 Time granularity used when computing communication conditions, as well as during real-time execution was 0.5s.
-RUNE was used to configure the host PCs according to the experiment description and run the experiment.
+RUNE was used to configure the host PCs according to the emulation description and run the emulation.